The best natural alternatives to Refined sugar.

 Additionally, stevia can help lower cholesterol, aid in weight loss as well as lower high blood pressure.
 Unfortunately, it can interact with some medications; hence it is good to consult your doctor before adding it in your diet.

 Monk fruit sweetener or extract is obtained from the seeds and skin of the monk fruit.
 The seeds and the skin are crushed to produce juice.
 The juice is then dried into a powder.

 Monk fruit sweetener has zero calories, yet it is sweeter than refined sugar.
 It is high in antioxidants and has anti-inflammatory compounds that are good for the body.

 You can use monk fruit sweetener in beverages, juices, smoothies, and other soft drinks.
-It can also be used in baking though it may interfere with the structure, texture, and taste of some baked foods.
+You can use it in baking though it may interfere with the structure, texture, and taste of some foods.